Lynch4360/Battleships/README.md

 -   [Git:](https://git-scm.com/) was used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
 -   [GitHub:](https://github.com/) is used as the respository for the projects code after being pushed from Git.
 -   [Heroku:](https://heroku.com) is used to deploy the application and provides an enviroment in which the code can execute
+-   [Lucid Chart](https://lucid.app/documents#/dashboard) was used to create the flow chart for this app.

 ## Testing